Carleton Social Work Application Example

-Take the situation where a soldier was fired from the Forces due to inappropriate behaviour, and as such lost all their savings from their pension.
+Take the situation where a soldier was fired from the Canadian Forces due to inappropriate behaviour, and as such lost all their savings from their pension.
 This may seem like a fair consequence had it been the fault of the soldier, but frequently these soldiers have severe cases of PTSD and are unable to perform their duties or even live their lives properly.
 This mental health issue not only cost the person their job, but also their savings, resulting in them ending up homeless with little hope.
 Without treatment, support and funds, it can be remarkably difficult to get back on their feet.

 This is just one of the many examples where a mental health issue can have a profound impact on one’s life.
 Along with the vast examples, I believe there are vast causes.
 However, I believe there is one contributing cause across the board; lack of support, guidance and understanding.
 Without understanding the issue, it’s difficult for people to support these people, let alone guide them.
 That’s where I would like to come in.